TheThingSystem/steward/nodewiki/Developer/01_Devices.md

 #### The start() function: Discovery

 The second task performed by the _start()_ function is to register with the appropriate discovery module.
-There are presently four modules:
+There are presently five modules:

 * SSDP: LAN multicast (not necessarily UPnP)

 * BLE: Bluetooth Low Energy

-* TCP port: TCP port number:
+* TCP port: TCP port number

 * MAC OUI: MAC prefix

+* STRP: Simple Thing Reporting Protocol

 For the first two discovery modules, the steward will automatically (re-)create device instances as appropriate.